johndoe31415/pydatalog/README.md

 hexdump of everything that is sent to/received from the RC-4.

 ## Dependencies
 pydatalog requires Python3 and pyserial.
+To plot data using dataplot, you will need Python3, pytz, tzlocal and (if requested) GnuPlot.

 ## License
 GNU GPL-3.